djnavarro/workbch/README.md

 ## Example 5: Navigation

-To open a webpage associated with a project, it is as simple as using the `goto_url()` function:
+To open a webpage associated with a job, it is as simple as using the `goto_url()` function:

 ``` r
 goto_url("toxic", "github")